Act of Defiance (novel): Plot summary

 Acting on a lead provided by Dovzhenko, Clark infiltrates the port of Severodvinsk with his fellow Campus operatives Domingo "Ding" Chavez, Bartosz "Midas" Jankowski, and Adara Sherman.
 They initiate contact with the port's weapons engineer, who confirms that the Belgorods inventory includes Status-6 torpedoes, two of them nuclear-armed.
-Meanwhile, Gorov steers the Belgorod to the DASH node and launches an unmanned underwater vehicle (UUV) to disable one of its hubs, which had been identified by the Finitor earlier.
+Meanwhile, Konstantin steers the Belgorod to the DASH node and launches an unmanned underwater vehicle (UUV) to disable one of its hubs, which had been identified by the Finitor earlier.
 His weapons engineer Morozov, fearful about his commander's failing health influencing his mission orders, hides the submarine's noise augmentation device, causing the Virginia-class submarine USS Washington to track down the Belgorod.

 Katie boards the USS Washington to deliver intelligence about the Belgorod and its captain, who she finds out had lost his wife and unborn child and has pancreatic cancer.
 President Ryan contacts Yermilov through the Moscow-Washington hotline and informs him about the cabal.
 The Russian president orders the Northern Fleet to stand down and tasks the Yasen-class submarine Severodvinsk to intercept the Belgorod and sink her.

-The USS Washington briefly loses contact with Belgorod after Gorov finds the noise augmentor and identifies Morozov as the saboteur.
+The USS Washington briefly loses contact with Belgorod after Konstantin finds the noise augmentor and identifies Morozov as the saboteur.
 He launches the two nuclear Status-6 torpedoes, targeting Norfolk Naval Station and the Ford strike group.
 The USS Washington destroys one of the torpedoes headed for the strike group, sustaining some damage, while the second Status-6 torpedo was destroyed by Mark 45 torpedoes from the nearby USS Indiana before it reaches Norfolk.
 Meanwhile, the Severodvinsk tracks down the Belgorod and attacks it, but the latter avoids significant damage from the resulting explosion by quickly resurfacing, as its crew abandons the ship.

 Clark and his team enter Moscow and track down Ilyin and his co-conspirators to a tavern, where he later assassinates them.
 President Ryan tells Katie about his involvement in finding the Red October.